panzertm/uschikasse/Readme.md

-# FG-VIng - Getränkekasse  [in development Do not use in production - Fork is manly to change name and usecase]
+# FG-VIng - Getränkekasse
+This is a fork of the neat fsikasse.
+I did mainly optimise it four the use case of the Fachgruppe Verkehrsingenieurwesen at the University of Stuttgart.

 ## Description

 A neat little web application that manages the sale and stock of drinks and sweets.
-It is designed to run on a single machine, all users are expected to be trusted and "well behaved".
+It is designed to run on a Windows 10 tablet with a resolution of 1920x1200 (Chuwi Hi8 Pro).
+All users are expected to be trusted and "well behaved".
 It was meant to have (at least) the same feature set as the paper tally sheet, which it replaced.

 ## Installation